cooperpear/Work-Day-Scheduler/README.md

-# Note Taker
+# Work Day Scheduler
-Employee Directory is a front end React application that uses axios to make a request to an API, displays information on page using components and passable properties between components.
+Work Day Scheduler is a moment.js demonstration.
+It utilizes your web browers local storage to log and save calendar events.
+It uses moment.js (library) for date and time functions.

 ## Deployed
 https://cooperpear.github.io/Work-Day-Scheduler/